South Sudan plane crash: All on board survive 'miraculous' landing

 "That made the plane not to see the runway," Achieng said.

 The plane was headed from the capital, Juba, to Wau.
 Ateny said the plane overshot the runway when it encountered fog around 2 p.m. local time and caught fire when it hit the ground.
+Juba is located in the southern region of the country.

 Achieng said the fire initially led many people to think there would be no survivors.